Boeing’s software fix for 737 MAX still weeks away from delivery to FAA

-It may take weeks before Boeing’s proposed software fix for a new flight control system on the 737 MAX is even ready for air safety regulators worldwide to consider for approval.
+It may take weeks before Boeing’s proposed software fix for a new flight-control system on the 737 MAX is even ready for air-safety regulators worldwide to consider for approval.

 Boeing identified additional work in recent days that’s needed to address certification requirements, and it is continuing to refine the update.

-Boeing is making significant changes to the flight control system, which is implicated as a suspected cause of two recent fatal crashes, in Indonesia last October and this month in Ethiopia, that killed a total of 346 people.
+Boeing is making significant changes to the flight-control system, which is implicated as a suspected cause of two recent fatal crashes in Indonesia last October and this month in Ethiopia that killed a total of 346 people.

 In a statement Monday, Boeing said it will “take a thorough and methodical approach to the development and testing of the update to ensure we take the time to get it right.”